wtfst4k/always-on/README.md

 # always-on
 Makes your Aternos server not turn off since there's a "player" in-game

-// TODO: Add reconnecting if player gets disconnected or kicked
+// TODO: Add reconnecting if player gets disconnected or kicked..
+DONE